Shivam1007/Smart-Attendance-System/README.md

 Converting the whole image area into embeddings creates unnecessary features which are not related to person’s identity/face and adds to the complexty.
 Thus, we only detect the face regions from images and keep only them for further embeddings calculations.

 Dual Shot Face Detector(DSFD) is presently the state-of-the-art face-detector.
-Here, we use the pre- trained DSFD Model to locate the face regions and return the respective bounding boxes.
+Here, we use the pre - trained DSFD Model to locate the face regions and return the respective bounding boxes.

 ### Extracting Embeddings